itdesign-at/golib/README.md

 # golib

+first fetch all your tags and display all of them

+    git fetch --tags
+    git tag -l
+    ... output with list of tags ...

 you have to prefix the tag with the folder name, e.g.: commandLine/v1.0.0

     git tag -a commandLine/v1.0.1 -m "Release 1.0.1"